What you will do

 Enabling teams to explore and solve complex product problems through the designs of structure and screens for digital products and services.

-- 3 – 5 years of relevant experience
+- 3 – 5 years of working experience in UI or product design

 - Diploma or Degree in Design, IT, Engineering or relevant fields